 Knowledge for Tomorrow - Postdoctoral Fellowships in the Humanities in Sub-Saharan and North Africa

 Welcome to our website of the project "Knowledge for Tomorrow - Postdoctoral Fellowships in the Humanities in Sub Saharan Africa and North Africa".

 This project is financed by the Volkswagen Foundation and coordinated by a team based at Leibniz Universität Hannover.
-Its objective is to support excellent research in Sub-Saharan and North Africa and to reinforce the collaboration between African post-doctoral scholars and their German partners.
+Its objective is to support excellent research in the Humanities in Sub-Saharan and North Africa and to reinforce the collaboration between African post-doctoral scholars and their German partners.

 After a first round in 2013, eleven African scholars are now being funded by the Initiative from 2016 - 2020.